 You can visit both the gardens and the museum.
 The entrance fee for both costs 100 dirhams (10 euros), but it is usually included in organized trips to Morocco.

 The Palmeral is a huge expanse of land occupied by palm trees.
 It is currently considered a luxury area and is the center of a great urban plan.

-The palm grove continues being a source of wealth for the city.
-In addition to dates and wood obtained from the palm trees themselves, they create a good ecosystem for palm trees fruit trees and plantations that coexist there.
+The palm grove continues to be a source of wealth for the city.
+In addition to dates and wood obtained from the palm trees themselves, they create a good ecosystem for palm trees, fruit trees, and plantations that coexist there.

 The Kutubía Mosque